-- 1. Of the findings from the Children in Need Review, Improving the educational outcomes for Children in Need of help and protection and the detail contained within Help, protection, education. - 2.
-In our school the Pastoral Manager (Sally Davies) will take responsibility in how we can, as a school, assist children who are potentially at greater risk of harm achieve their educational potential. - 3.
+Of the findings from the Children in Need Review, Improving the educational outcomes for Children in Need of help and protection and the detail contained within Help, protection, education.

+In our school DSLs will take responsibility in how we can, as a school, assist children who are potentially at greater risk of harm achieve their educational potential.

 As a Governing Body we will regularly scrutinise educational progress of children who are at greater risk of harm.